What is phishing or spoofing, and how can you protect your business?

 Additional fraud prevention tools

-To help prevent a cyber criminal from using phished information in a transaction with your business, the following tools are available through PayPal and other fraud management vendors:
+To help prevent cybercriminals from using phished information in a transaction with your business, the following tools are available through PayPal and other fraud prevention and management vendors:

 • Address Verification Service (AVS).
 Use AVS to verify if the billing address matches the one the card issuer has on file.